callumjohnspiller/callumjohnspiller/README.md

 ### I am an apprentice engineer that is hoping to graduate into full-time work in June 2023.
 I enjoy working primarily on web services at work and audio software in my spare time.

-🔭 I’m currently working on a web service that spatialises stereo audio!
+🔭 I’m currently working on building a desktop music application.

-🌱 I’m currently learning a wide variety of AWS services.
+🌱 I’m currently learning a wide variety of AWS services and expanding my knowledge in C++.

 👯 I’m looking to collaborate on any music or audio-based projects.